locklin/jCUR/README.md

 attempt at CUR decomposition

 Following the rCUR package as well as the original Matlab (included).
-If I can get it to work, this might be useful for use with the Jd database.
+This might eventually be useful for use with the Jd database.

 Original PNAS paper:
 http://www.pnas.org/content/106/3/697.full.pdf

-if this works and is useful, I'll add some other matrix decomposition methods (NNMF, Nuclear Norm regularization, etc).
+If this works and I can make it do something useful, I'll add some other matrix decomposition methods (NNMF, Nuclear Norm regularization, etc) for eventual inclusion into pacman.

 Presently, it is completely untested, though the #2 column select technique ties out with the rCUR package in R.